apache/drill/_docs/log-and-debug/001-log-and-debug-introduction.md

 ---
 title: "Log and Debug Introduction"
-date:
+date: 2016-04-12 21:54:25 UTC
 parent: "Log and Debug"
 ---

 You can use the Drill logs in conjunction with query profiles to troubleshoot issues that you encounter.
 Drill uses Logback as its default logging system.
-Logback behavior is defined by configurations set in <drill_installation_directory>/conf/logback.xml.
+Logback behavior is defined by configurations set in `<drill_installation_directory>/conf/logback.xml`.

 You can configure Logback to enable specific loggers for particular components.
 You can also enable Logback to output log messages to Lilith, a desktop application that you can use for socket logging.
-By default, Drill outputs log files to /var/log/drill.
+By default, Drill outputs log files to `/var/log/drill`.

 Drill provides two standard output files: